-I love baking on the weekends, I especially like trying new recipes and making people happy with my creations.
+We love baking on the weekends!
+Especially when we try new recipes and have guests over to taste our creations.
 Sometimes new recipes don’t work all that well on the first try, when that happens we’ll simply try making it again to improve upon the recipe or the process.
 A few weeks back I made a blueberry yogurt cake and the recipe was spot on the first time.
 The only hard thing about this recipe was preventing the blueberries from all falling to the bottom.
-In this article, you’ll find the recipe for this delicious cake.
+In this article, you’ll find the recipe for this delicious blueberry yogurt cake.

 220 grams of self-raising flour

 2 teaspoons of citrus broyé or zests

 150 grams of blueberries

 80 grams of sunflower oil